legrego/homeassistant-elasticsearch/README.md

 This component supports interactive configuration via Home Assistant's integration configuration page.
 This will be the only supported configuration method in the future.

-1. Restart Home-assistant once you've completed the installation instrictions above.
+1. Restart Home-assistant once you've completed the installation instructions above.
 2. From the `Integrations` configuration menu, add a new `Elasticsearch` integration. ![img](assets/add-integration.png)
 3. Provide connection information and optionally credentials to begin setup. ![img](assets/configure-integration.png)
 4. Once the integration is setup, you may tweak all settings via the "Options" button on the integrations page.